PolloDiablo/SENG-371-Project-1/README.md

 Well, did I answer my project question?
 Partly, but not yet.
 As I will speak to in the following sections, there are many threats to vadility that must be addressed, and there is much opportunity for future work.

 <h3>Threats to Validity</h3>
 - Not very much reddit forum data was obtained for the TF2 and WOW subreddits compared to the Leeague of Legends data.
-The League of Legends Reddit community is much more active, wheras the community for the other games may have other, more active forums besides Reddit.
+The League of Legends Reddit community is highly active, whereas the community for the other two games shows low activity and must primarily congregate on different websites.
 Small data sets are less useful statistically, and it is more difficult to draw conclusions from the data.
-- Developers may be getting their information from sources other than the forums.
-However, the forums might be providing a reflection of the other data source (because users will discuss the same thing in multiple places).
-Essentially: correlation =/= causation
+- Developers may be getting their user feedback from sources besides forums.
+However, the forums might still be providing a reflection of the other data source (because users will discuss the same thing in multiple places).
+So just because Reddit shows a spike in activity before a patch release, doesn't necessarily mean Reddit was the primary cause.
+Essentially: correlation =/= causation.
-- The keywords used (bug, issue, and crash) will only capture a subset of user feedback.
+- The keywords used to grab data from Reddit (bug, issue, and crash) will only capture a subset of user feedback.
 Users will discuss lots of other topics such as "game balance" which would not be represented in the data I acquired
-- Keyword searches do not take meaning into account (sarcasm, etc.)
+- Keyword searches do not take meaning into account (sarcasm, etc.).
 - The "score" of a forum post does not necessarily represent its validity/usefulness to developers, only its popularity
 - I just look for the appearance of a term in the patch note data.
 They could just be mentioning the term, but not actually making any changes.
 Again: it is difficult to ascertain <i>context/meaning</i> from text analytics.
 - Text matches may return false positives if a keyword is used for another purpose, or as a component of a larger word.
 For example "Ashe" could be part of "Crashes", and "Fizz" could describe a soda drink as well as a League of Legends character.
 One would have to hope that these false matches would only account for a small proportion of the overall data, so the results should still remain valid.